cestella/SenatorialSpeechInvestigation/README.md

 #Current Caveats
 * A naive partition based on an even partition of the probability space may be unsuitable.
 I didn't know of a better, politically agnostic way to do this.
+* An analysis based on n-grams would be more appropriate or at least a more intelligent chunking algorithm so that words like "north korea" are not split.
 * This is not as efficient as it could be.
 I could have used term IDs instead of the actual terms, but I wanted the Map Reduce job to be as clear as possible

 This code is mostly an intellectual lark and a demonstration of NLP done using Map Reduce that does not require the baggage of Mahout.